ivandokov/phockup/readme.md

 Instead of copying the process will create hard link all files from the INPUTDIR into new structure in OUTPUTDIR by using the flag `-l | --link`.
 This is useful when working with good structure of photos in INPUTDIR (like folders per device).

 ### Original filenames
-Organize the files in selected format or using the defauly year/month/day format but keep original filenames by using the flag `-o | --original-names`.
+Organize the files in selected format or using the default year/month/day format but keep original filenames by using the flag `-o | --original-names`.

 ## Development